×

 WHEELCHAIR, LIMITED MOBILITY & BARIATRIC SEATING

-Patrons requiring accessible seating accommodations must request them at their point of purchase.
-Patrons may purchase (1) accessible seat and up to (3) companion seats adjacent to their accessible seat pending availability for a total of (4) tickets.
-If you would like additional friends or family to sit near you, let us know and we will do our absolute best based on availability!
-At the JQL Capitol Theatre, wheelchair seating is available in the back and the sides of the Orchestra level.
+Patrons may purchase (1) accessible seat and up to (3) adjacent companion seats, pending availability, for a total of (4) tickets.
+If you would like additional friends or family to sit near you, let us know and we will do our best to accommodate your request!
+The JQL Capitol Theatre offers wheelchair-accessible seating on the back rows of the Orchestra level (Rows N and ZZ), and on the back row of the Mezzanine (row 2P).

 TRANSFER SEATS